uberchel/MediaInfo4PHP/ReadMe.md

 - ffmpeg

 ## Installation
-No complicated installation, just transfer or clone the class file to your project or composer
+No complicated installation, just transfer or copy the class file to your projector and install it using composer.

 ```
 composer require uberchel/mediainfo4php